Documentary Feature Film

 The Native American roots of Texas Mexican food serve up a plate of feminism, cultural resistance, tacos and barbacoa.

-Inspired by the award-winning history and cookbooks, Truly Texas Mexican: A Native Culinary Heritage and Don’t Count The Tortillas: The Art of Texas Mexican Cooking
+Inspired by the award-winning history and cookbook, Truly Texas Mexican: A Native Culinary Heritage

 Our production team is an international Texas-Latin America collaboration:

 Chef and Author, Adán Medrano, (Texas) his work has been featured in The New York Times , The Washington Post and The Houston Chronicle.